← Back to Stories

 News.com.au

-• The encyclical cites cultural references including Plato, Beethoven’s Ninth Symphony, and a character from *The Lord of the Rings*.
+• The encyclical cites Plato, Beethoven’s Ninth Symphony, and Tolkien’s *Lord of the Rings* as cultural references to frame AI’s ethical dilemmas.

 Source Articles